 Related reading

-- Why does my cat hide all day? - Helpful when the cat disappears after the first few introduction attempts.
+- Why does my cat hide all day? - Part of the cat stress, communication, and home behavior guide cluster.

 What the first setup should do